Devgaze/qangulars/README.md

     # run tests
     grunt test

-    # run end-to-end tests with protractor
+    # run end-to-end tests with protractor << NOT YET IMPLEMENTED
     grunt e2e

 For deployment to your live server, use the following

-    # deploy to live server
+    # deploy to live server << NOT YET IMPLEMENTED
     grunt deploy

 And for creating a documentation use following command